-God has High Standards.
-Do you ever stop and think about how those might apply to everyday life here in the good old USA?
+It got me to thinking, God has High Standards.
+Do you ever stop and think about how HIS STANDARDS might apply to everyday life here in the good old USA?
 We probably have laws that say some of the same stuff, but the Bible certainly doesn’t lower the bar when it comes to how we should live:

 “‘Do not steal.
 Don’t lie.
 Do not deceive one another.

 Do not swear falsely by my name and so profane the name of your God.
 I am the Lord.

 Do not curse the deaf or put a stumbling block in front of the blind, but fear your God.
 I am the Lord.

 Do not pervert justice; do not show partiality to the poor or favoritism to the great, but judge your neighbor fairly…” (Leviticus 19:11-15, NIV)